microsoft/vscode-webview-ui-toolkit/src/tab-panel/README.md

 ### Complex Content

-A `vscode-tab-panel` can contain not only text, but any valid HTML content.
+A `vscode-tab-panel` can also contain any valid HTML.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-tabs--with-complex-panel-content)